 Dana C. Ditmore

 After retiring from Applied Materials, Dana Ditmore became president of Oak Valley Consulting.
 He has held leadership roles in many companies, serving as president of Tru-Si Technologies, vice president of Lam Research, vice president of Applied Materials, and various senior positions with General Electric.
 Ditmore holds bachelor's and master's degrees in mechanical engineering from UC Berkeley, and graduated from the G.E.
 Advanced Engineering Training Program.
-He has served as chairman of the Santa Clara Valley Chapter of the National Society of Professional Engineers and as chairman of the Industry Advisory Council for San Jose State's College of Engineering.
-Ditmore and his wife, Elaine, live in San Martin.
+Ditmore is currently active as a business consultant in Silicon Valley.
+He served as chairman of the Santa Clara Valley Chapter of the National Society of Professional Engineers and as chairman of the Industry Advisory Council for San Jose State's College of Engineering.
+Ditmore is currently on the corporate Board of Directors for Structural Integrity Associates, and sits on the Boards of Directors of six not-for-profit Foundations in the Valley.
+Ditmore and his wife, Elaine, live in Morgan Hill.

 Leslie C. “Les” Francis, '65 Social Science

 Les Francis is a senior executive with Washington Media Group, one of America’s most successful public affairs and issue advocacy firms.
 He is the former chief of staff to Representative and U.S. Transportation Secretary Norman Mineta.
 He served as deputy assistant and deputy chief of staff to President Jimmy Carter.
 He is a former executive director of the Democratic National Committee and the Democratic Congressional Campaign Committee.
 Francis and his wife, Shari, live in Camino, CA and have three grown children.